Tagliacollo/PFinderUCE-SWSC-EN/README.md

 4. Type another space

-5. Drag and drop the input file `example_input/example_dataset.nex` onto your terminal
+5. Drag and drop the input file `example_input/example_dataset.nex` onto your terminal (note, you need to provide the full filepath)

 6. Hit Enter/Return to run PFinderUCE-SWSC-EN